 Please note that photographs are now taken during the application process at CRMD and the district immigration offices, so you do not need to supply them yourself.

-Residence and employment permits for non-EU citizens (third country nationals) are mainly granted on a temporary basis and for a specific work position as governed by the general employment procedures presented here.
+Residence and employment permits for non-EU citizens (third-country nationals) are mainly granted on a temporary basis and for a specific work position as governed by the general employment procedures presented here.

 Foreign companies may approach private employment agencies to recruit staff.
 Local staff may also be found through the Department of Labour; EU staff may be found through EURES, the European Job Mobility Portal.